Ferryistaken/website/_posts/lily58-build-guide-and-review/2020-07-20-lily58-build-guide-and-review.markdown

 tags: [hardware, keyboard, soldering]
 description: This is a build log of the lily58 Pro split ergo keyboard
 ---
-Some time ago, while browsing reddit, I came across a subreddit: [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/), which is a sub about the hobby of building and collecting mechanical keyboards.
-At the time I had an average mechanical keyboard, the [Logitech G613](https://www.logitechg.com/en-us/products/gaming-keyboards/g613-wireless-mechanical-gaming-keyboard.920-008386.html), which I bought mainly because it was mechanical and *wireless*, which is *reeeeally* nice.
-At first I though: *"Why would someone build his own keyboard?
-Or even own more than one?
-I'd never do that lol"*. <br>
-***Boy was I wrong.*** <br>
-Here I am 3 months later with 2 more keyboards, [one hand built by myself](https://www.reddit.com/r/MechanicalKeyboards/comments/hip7ax/my_first_custom_keyboard_the_lily58_pro_with/).

 ## How did I get here?
 After about a year of using the `Logitech G613` I decided to search for a smaller keyboard, which wouldn't occupy the majority of my desk.
 After scrounging the internet for every possible review I had to choose between the [Anne Pro 2](https://www.amazon.com/ANNE-PRO-Wireless-Mechanical-Keyboard/dp/B07Y53M9N1): <br>